davortsan/CloudAppSecurityDocs.es-es/CloudAppSecurityDocs/control-cloud-apps-with-policies.md

 De manera predeterminada, las directivas están habilitadas después de crearlas.

-## <a name="policies-overview-report"></a>Informe información general sobre directivas
+## <a name="policies-overview-report"></a>Policies overview report

-Cloud App Security le permite exportar un informe de información general de directivas que muestra métricas de alertas agregadas por directiva para ayudarle a supervisar, comprender y personalizar las directivas para proteger mejor su organización.
+Cloud App Security lets you export a policies overview report showing aggregated alert metrics per policy to help you monitor, understand, and customize your policies to better protect your organization.

-Para exportar un registro, realice los pasos siguientes:
+To export a log, perform the following steps:

-1. En la página **directivas** , haga clic en el botón **exportar** .
+1. In the **Policies** page, click the **Export** button.

-1. Especifique el intervalo de tiempo necesario.
+1. Specify the required time range.

-1. Haga clic en **exportar**.
+1. Click **Export**.
 Este proceso puede tardar en completarse.

-Para descargar el informe exportado:
+To download the exported report:

 1. Una vez que el informe esté listo, vaya a **Configuración** y después a **Informes exportados**.

-1. En la tabla, seleccione el informe correspondiente en el **Informe información general** de la lista de directivas y haga clic en descargar.
+1. In the table, select the relevant report from the list of **Policies overview report** and click download.

     ![Botón de descarga](./media/download-button.png)